Raymond Wieczorek: Career

 Wieczorek was the director and president of the Manchester Scholarship Foundation between 1973 and 1976.
 He became commissioner of the Manchester Housing and Redevelopment Authority in 1984, and was its chairman from 1986 to 1989.

 He served five terms as mayor of Manchester in the 1990s.
 He won his first term in 1989 when he defeated incumbent Democrat Emile Beaulieu, who was seeking re-election.

 Wieczorek was defeated in the 1999 election by his Democratic challenger, Robert A. Baines.

 Wieczorek ran for Council to replace Republican Thomas Colantuono, who had resigned after being appointed United States Attorney for New Hampshire.
 Wieczorek defeated the Democratic nominee, state Rep. John Kacavas, and was elected to the Council in 2002.

-He is best known for the redevelopment of the Amoskeag Millyard, the development of the Manchester-Boston Regional Airport, the conversion of the city budget to fiscal year from a calendar year, and the creation of a downtown Manchester civic center.
-The access road to the Manchester–Boston Regional Airport, Raymond Wieczorek Drive, is named after him.
+He is best known for the redevelopment of the Amoskeag Millyard, the development of the Manchester–Boston Regional Airport, the conversion of the city budget to fiscal year from a calendar year, and the creation of a downtown Manchester civic center.
+The access road to the airport, Raymond Wieczorek Drive, is named after him.